 AFGL 5142 is a star-forming region in the Perseus arm, where low-mass and high-mass star formation is ongoing simultaneously (Hunter et al. 1999).
 It is located at a relatively close distance, 2.14 kpc (Burns et al. 2017), which allows us to study the molecular emission at high spatial resolution.
 Several H2O and CH3OH masers have been identified in the region (Hunter et al. 1995; Goddi & Moscadelli 2006; Goddi et al. 2007).
-The center of the region harbors a dust millimeter core (MM position, hereafter, see Fig. 1) detected by Hunter et al. (1999), which actually consists of five millimeter sources, some of them associated with hot cores with high temperatures in the range of 90-250 K (Zhang et al. 2007).
-Hunter et al. (1999) detected a SiO outflow in the northeast-southwest direction powered by this central protocluster.
-Observations of other molecular species such as CO, HCN, HCO+ (Zhang et al. 2007; Liu et al. 2016) confirmed the presence of abundant shocked material.
-Busquet et al. (2011) revealed, based on observations of N2H+, the presence of a cold starless core located $\sim 12''$ to the west (see Fig. 1).
+The centre of the region harbours a dust millimetre core (MM position, hereafter; see Fig. 1) detected by Hunter et al. (1999), which actually consists of five millimetre sources, some of them associated with hot cores with high temperatures in the range of 90-250 K (Zhang et al. 2007).
+Hunter et al. (1999) detected an SiO outflow in the north-east-southwest direction powered by this central protocluster.
+Observations of other molecular species such as CO, HCN, and HCO+ (Zhang et al. 2007; Liu et al. 2016) confirmed the presence of abundant shocked material.
+Busquet et al. (2011) revealed, based on observations of N_2H^+ , the presence of a cold starless core (SC) located ~12 arcsec to the west (see Fig. 1).
 Several PN transitions have been detected with single-dish observations (Fontani et al. 2016; Mininni et al. 2018).
-The presence of varied physical conditions in a single region makes AGFL 5142 a well suitable laboratory to test the different mechanisms proposed for the formation of P-bearing species.
-It harbours three different environments where each mechanism could be dominant: i) a system of low- and high-mass protostars whose heating produces a chemically-rich molecular hot core (gas-phase chemistry scenario); ii) abundant shocked material produced by outflowing material (Zhang et al. 2002; Liu et al. 2016; shock scenario); and iii) a starless cold core (Busquet et al. 2011; cold collapse scenario).
+The presence of varied physical conditions in a single region makes AGFL 5142 a well-suitable laboratory to test the different mechanisms proposed for the formation of P-bearing species.
+It harbours three different environments where each mechanism could be dominant: (i) a system of low- and high-mass protostars whose heating produces a chemically rich molecular hot core (gas-phase chemistry scenario); (ii) abundant shocked material produced by outflowing material (Zhang et al. 2002; Liu et al. 2016; shock scenario); and (iii) a starless cold core (Busquet et al. 2011; cold collapse scenario).

-67P/C-G is a Jupiter-family comet with a period of ~6.5 years.
-Several studies suggested that it experienced a close encounter with Jupiter in February 1959, which reduced its perihelion distance from 2.7 to the current 1.2 au (Lamy et al. 2007).
+67P/C-G is a Jupiter-family comet with a period of ~6.5 yr.
+Several studies suggested that it experienced a close encounter with Jupiter in 1959 February, which reduced its perihelion distance from 2.7 to the current 1.2 au (Lamy et al. 2007).
 Its nucleus has a bilobate shape and is approximately $4.3 \times 2.6 \times 2.1$ km in size (Jorda et al. 2016).
-The Rosetta mission escorted the comet pre- and postits August 2015 perihelion passage, revealing that the dusty surface covers an icy interior (Fornasier et al. 2016).
-The most recent analysis of mission data suggest that 67P/C-G is indeed a primordial rubble pile containing non-thermally processed materials that were once part of the protoplanetary disk that evolved into our modern-day Solar System (e.g., Altwegg et al. 2015; Davidsson et al. 2016; Alexander et al. 2018).
+The Rosetta mission escorted the comet pre- and post- its 2015 August perihelion passage, revealing that the dusty surface covers an icy interior (Fornasier et al. 2016).
+The most recent analysis of mission data suggest that 67P/C-G is indeed a primordial rubble pile containing non-thermally processed materials that were once part of the protoplanetary disc that evolved into our modern-